Submit an Article

 References

-2. Gedroits A. E., Geological research in the Transbaikal region and along the railway line between Sretensk and Pokrovskaya.
-Geological research and exploration work along the Siberian railway, St. Petersburg, 1897, issue 6, pp. 35-137.
+2. Gedroits A. E., Geological research in the Transbaikal region and along the railway between Sretensk and Pokrovskaya.
+Geological research and exploration work along the Siberian railway, St. Petersburg, 1897, issue 6, pp. 35-137. (in Russian)

-6. Presnyakov E. A. The role of diaclases in the mineralization of Eastern Transbaikalia, On the geological front of Eastern Siberia, published by the East Siberian Geological Trust, 1933, collection 1.
+6. Presnyakov E. A. The role of diaclases in the mineralization of Eastern Transbaikalia, On the geological front of Eastern Siberia, izd.
+Vostochno-Sibirskogo geologicheskogo tresta , 1933, collection 1. (in Russian)

-8. Severgin V. M., Experience of mineralogical land description of the Russian state, published by the works of the state councilor, Academician and Cavalier Vasily Severgin, Supplement on mineral waters, St. Petersburg, 1809, part 1, pp. 252-262.
+8. Severgin V. M., An essay on the mineralogical land description of the Russian state, published through the efforts of State Councilor, Academician and Cavalier Vasily Severgin, with an Appendix on mineral waters, St. Petersburg, 1809, part 1, pp. 252-262. (in Russian)

 Similar articles